Sour Cream Banana Bread Recipe

 - 1 tsp. baking powder

-- mini chocolate chips, optional (these are our favorite mini chips)
+- mini chocolate chips optional – here’s our favorite!

-Decide how you want your banana bread…plain, with chocolate chips, or with maraschino cherries.
+- Decide how you want your banana bread…plain, with chocolate chips, or with maraschino cherries.
 See "Banana Bread Options" below.

-- For three loaves of banana bread with maraschino cherries, stir 1 cup of quartered cherries into the batter, and then divide the batter amongst the three pans.
-Add more quartered cherries over the tops of the batter if you like.
+- *For three loaves of banana bread with maraschino cherries: Stir 1 cup of quartered cherries into the batter, and then divide the batter amongst the three pans.
+Add a bit more quartered cherries over the tops of the batter if you like.
 Just know that the cherries will start to weigh down the top of the loaf, the more you add – possibly causing the top to sink a bit when baking.
 Go light on the cherries if you want a plumper looking loaf.

 - *I’ll also throw in another variation that we sometimes do.
 If you like chocolate and cherries together, stir both chocolate chips and quartered cherries into the batter.
 Or stir just quartered cherries into the batter and then scatter chocolate chips over the top.